 - General or introductory physics: eight semester hours, including laboratory experience.

-- Upper level biological science courses.
-Such as biochemistry, cell biology, anatomy, embryology, genetics, microbiology, molecular biology, immunology or neuroscience.
+- Upper level biological science courses, such as biochemistry, cell biology, anatomy, embryology, genetics, microbiology, molecular biology, immunology or neuroscience are highly recommended for science majors and at least 4 credits are required for non-science majors.

 - Psychology: Highly recommended